Automated Cell Counter - an Overview

 Advantages of Automated Cell Counting

-- Reproducible, person-independent and objective measurement
+- Reproducible, operator-independent and objective measurement

 - Work simplification with a high sample throughput